Kalemegdan Park: 20th century

 The park was damaged during World War I, especially during the heavy Austro-Hungarian bombardment in 1914–1915, prior to occupation.
-Serbian army had no proper ammunition to fight the Austrian gunboats, so they freely fired at the city from the Sava river.
+The Serbian army had no proper ammunition to fight the Austrian gunboats, so they freely fired at the city from the Sava river.
 Diplomat and author Radoje Janković described it in 1914: "Kalemegdan is "trimmed", the trees in the park are battered, the ancient ramparts of Singidunum crushed, all being hit by the heavy, modern artillery, from precisely measured distance and even more precisely unmeasured hatred".

-Though already by the 1900s the Kalemegdan got appearance of a proper park, it was especially embellished during the Interbellum.
+Though already by the 1900s the Kalemegdan gained the appearance of a proper park, it was especially embellished during the Interbellum.
 In the 1920s and 1930s, new additions within the park were Cvijeta Zuzorić Art Pavilion, Monument of Gratitude to France, sculpture-fountain "Fisherman" by Simeon Roksandić, Belgrade Zoo, busts of poets and writers along the pedestrian pathways, etc.

 Actor Nikola Popović (1907–1967) formed the Artistic Theatre in 1939, in order to preserve the tradition of the private professional theatres.
 As the theatre had no building of its own, they performed at the summer stage in Kalemegdan.
 The actors continued to perform throughout 1941, even after the German occupation in April, giving 101 performance under the occupation.
 A one-off motor race was held on the roads surrounding the parks in September 1939, the Belgrade Grand Prix of which the Belgrade City Race was the feature race.
 It is additionally notable as the last Grand Prix to be held in Europe for many years as fighting in what would become World War II had started just days earlier to the north in Poland.

 In the mid-1980s, open-air disco "Crveni Podijum" (Red Podium) was organized in Kalemegdan.
 It was called the "largest open-air disco in the Balkans" and was known to attract up to 10,000 visitors on some nights.
 In the 1990s, a club "Underground" was opened in the cave below the park.
 It was known for the specific type of music: acid jazz, funk, drum and house.
 The club enjoyed cult status for years but after the change of proprietors, the choice of music also changed and the club began playing folk music.
 It was closed later.